 -

-Under California law, a Temporary Restraining Order (TRO) is not legally enforceable against the restrained party until they are served with a copy of the court forms and documents.
-The court also cannot make permanent orders at the hearing unless proper service has occurred.
+Under California law, a Temporary Restraining Order (TRO) is not legally enforceable against the restrained party until they are served with a copy of the order.
+The court also cannot make permanent orders at the hearing unless proper service of the request for restraining order forms has occurred.

 2. Server Requirements & Options for Service